 Selling through a quick sale company?
 What you need to know.

-A quick sale company offers you a swift house sale at a discounted price.
-Is it worth considering, or should you be steering clear?
+A quick sale company will buy your home quickly, albeit for a discounted price.
+Is it worth considering, or should you steer clear?

-If you are tempted, what do you need to know when selling through a quick sale company?
+Here's what you need to know when selling through a quick sale company:

-If a company is telling you they can sell your home in record time for anything close to 100% of its market price, be skeptical.
+If a quick sale company claims to be able to buy your home in record time for anything close to 100% of its market price, be sceptical.

 You can expect a quick sale company to offer you a price discounted by around 25% of the amount you could get by selling through the conventional estate agent route.